 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Cefradine 250 mg-500 mg Capsules; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated September 2012.
+Manufacturer's PIL, Cefradine 250 mg and 500 mg Capsules; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
+Dated June 2016.